-Faculty members who suspect dishonesty in their classes have several options.
-The first is to notify the student(s) of suspected dishonesty, meet with the students, and if a violation is determined, impose appropriate academic penalties available to the faculty member (e.g., reduced or failing grade for project or class).
-The faculty member should also file a note about the incident in the student's file in the Student Life office for reference if the student is found in a similar situation at a later point.
-The faculty member may also refer the matter to the Student Life office for action in addition to or in lieu of taking action in the classroom.
-Contact the Associate Dean for Student Life at x3142 for more information.
+Students suspected of academic dishonesty may be subject to academic and/or administrative disciplinary procedures.
+In the first disciplinary procedure level, faculty members notify students suspected of dishonesty, meet with the students to discuss the infraction and impose appropriate academic penalties if an academic integrity violation is determined (e.g., reduced or failing grade for project and/or class).
+The faculty member may also report the incident to the Office of Student Life for inclusion in the student's file.
+In the second procedural level, the student may also be reported to the Office of Student Life for administrative action in addition to or in lieu of academic disciplinary procedures.
+Contact the Assistant Dean of Students at x3142 for more information.